tmya/digital-signage/README.md

 # digital-signage
 An simple digital signage system with LibreOffice Impress on Windows 10 PowerShell

-## Important notice.

-This project is incompleted.
-Make it will soon.

 ## What's this.

 simple setup to light digital signage system for PC on a stick.